EdoardoCostantini/mi-hd/notes/methods.md

 		* weakness: when using this method it might happen that p > n variables are selected making the apporach fail.
 	* Packages: none, R function to perform imputation is operational
+	* Doubts: The sampling of sigma2. in your code there is no variation in the parameter sigma_j^2.
+You keep the value estiamted with the lasso model.
+Ask Kyle for help.

 * **Bayesian LASSO** following Zhao Long 2016;
 	* Imputation Model Variables supported: